odoo/documentation/content/applications/productivity/mail_plugins/gmail.rst

 #.
 If you aren't logged into your database, enter your credentials.

 #.
-Click on *Allow* to let the Odoo-Gmail Plugin connect to your database.
+Click on *Allow* to let the Gmail Plugin connect to your database.

    .. image:: gmail/odoo-permission.png
       :align: center